The script accepts the following command-line options:

 This command causes kdesrc-build to query a parameter of the modules in the build list (either passed on the command line or read in from the configuration file), outputting the result to screen (one module per line).

-This option must be provided with a “query mode”, which should be one of the following:
+This option must be provided with a “mode”, which may be one of the following:

 source-dir